§ Sector — Museums

 Universal Design Access Consultants · Expo 2020 Dubai & Expo City

-- Cork· English
+- CorkOriginal quote in English

 Fashion Show is part of BEAM UP, a Creative Europe funded project to encourage the participation of visually impaired people in the planning and experience of museum activities.
 The displays will include a range of tactile elements, navigation and audio resources available in the gallery and online on our website.